ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Swedish cultural and geographical context

-For players unfamiliar with some of the locations or cultural contexts mentioned in the character and act descriptions, here is a quick summary of the local concepts relevant to this game.
-These concepts have counterparts in very many cultures, meaning you should be able to  easily replace them with your local equivalents.
+For players unfamiliar with some of the locations or cultural contexts mentioned below, here is a quick summary of the local concepts relevant to this game.
+These concepts have counterparts in very many cultures, so they should be easily repleacable with your local equivalents.

 ### Sweden

-Up until the end of the first world war, Sweden was an extremely poor place.
-In particular, the country life for the majority consisted of small family farms on rented land, hard labour, and starvation.
+Up until the end of the first world war, Sweden was an extremely poor country.
+Life for the majority consisted of small family farms on rented land, hard labour, and starvation.

-Unlike the poor pre-world-war times, the Sweden of today has a significant public safety net meaning all people are guaranteed free university eduction, free healthcare, and a basic retirement plan.
+Unlike the poor pre-war times, Sweden of today is prosperous and has a significant public safety net.
+This means that all people are guaranteed free university eduction, free healthcare, and a basic retirement plan.
 But an appartment in Stockholm is very costly and a hurdle for a young person wanting to set up a life in the city.

 ### Vasastan